kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/03 - Would you choose scientific immortality—and should anyone.md

 In this world, I wouldn’t take any of this — in a world where land is plenty and the economy is large, I would.

-The thing is, we’ve already been expanding our lives a lot since hunter-gatherer humans — their average lifep
+The thing is, we’ve already been expanding our lives a lot since hunter-gatherer humans — their average lifespans were 25-35 years (skewed by child mortality, but still).
+Right now, it’s about 70